Deep versus Wide: An Analysis of Student Architectures for Task-Agnostic Knowledge Distillation of Self-Supervised Speech Models: Related Work

 Some previous works have offered analyses of SSL representations \cite{sim_anal, anal-self-att, prob_pr, layer-wise-anal, synth_anal, espnet_anal}.
 For example, \cite{sim_anal} provided a similarity analysis between last-layer output of SSL methods/architectures.
 In \cite{layer-wise-anal, synth_anal, espnet_anal}, the contribution of features was measured for various probing tasks across layers.
 Their analysis provided sophisticated insights, but not much was elucidated about how the variations of fundamental network architecture yielded affected outputs.

 There have been several empirical studies related to deep versus wide network structures.
-In the context of speech, shallow networks achieve similar performance to deep networks when mimicking the teacher's posterior in phoneme recognition \cite{pr_wide}, but deep structures trained by KD between intermediate-layers are crucial for performance in ASR tasks \cite{fitnets}.
-Furthermore, \cite{dvsws} has shown that representation differences based on the number of layers seems to be related to robustness against noise.
-In the CV community, \cite{cv_wad} has recently found that deep and wide models yield different characteristic error patterns but similar recognition accuracies.
+In the context of speech, shallow networks achieve similar performance to deep networks when mimicking the teacher's posterior in phoneme recognition \cite{pr_wide}, but \cite{dvsws} has shown that representation differences based on the number of layers seems to be related to robustness against noise.
+In the CV community, deep structures trained by KD between intermediate-layers are crucial for performance in image classification tasks \cite{fitnets}, and \cite{cv_wad} has recently found that deep and wide models yield different characteristic error patterns but similar recognition accuracies.
 Our study is inspired by these results as regards the distinctive representation between deep and wide architectures, and hence, we attempt to unveil the impact of varying the fundamental network structures (i.e.~depth and width) on speech representation/performance.

 Other work related to this paper includes \cite{scaling}, which investigated the relationship between the number of parameters and training loss of Mockingjay \cite{mockingjay} as well as between the number of parameters and performance on speaker recognition and phoneme classification tasks.
 They demonstrated positive correlations between model size and loss/performance and exhibited power-law scaling nature on loss.
 We follow this work by investigating the relationship between the variation of core model architecture and its performance.
 In addition, we also focus on KD as a more efficient and practical way to train tiny models and also conduct more extensive experiments based on SUPERB which is one of the general benchmarks for speech representation.